Ian Vine

 Ian Vine (born 3 January 1974 in Portsmouth, England) is a British composer.
-Vine spent his formative years in Libya and Hong Kong.
-He studied composition at the Royal Northern College of Music with Anthony Gilbert (b.
-1934, UK) and privately with Simon Holt (b.
-1958, UK).
+Vine grew up in Libya and Hong Kong.
+He studied composition at the Royal Northern College of Music with Anthony Gilbert and privately with Simon Holt.

-One can detect traces of Near and Far Eastern modalities as well as gestural and formal elements in his music.
-SIRI (1997), a frequently performed tour-de-force for solo percussion with electronics, uses a rhythmic and structural language found in the highly ritualised percussion music of Japan and Korea.
+There are traces Near and Far Eastern modalities as well as gestural and formal elements in his music.
+SIRI (1997), for solo percussion with electronics, uses a rhythmic and structural language found in the highly ritualised percussion music of Japan and Korea.